Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Simulation study

 \subsubsection{Impact of trading horizon and frequency}

 Besides a suitable risky asset, Shiryaev-type investors have to decide on the trading horizon and frequency.
 Thus, it is instructive to know how they affect portfolio performance.

-\myparagraph{Trading horizon} In a first experiment, we fix the trading frequency to daily and vary the trading horizon $T$ between $6$ months and $10$ years.
+\paragraph{Trading horizon} In a first experiment, we fix the trading frequency to daily and vary the trading horizon $T$ between $6$ months and $10$ years.
 As far as the remaining parameters are concerned, we use the basis setting of Table \ref{Tab:paramters} and the additional transaction cost settings of Figure \ref{Fig:Shiryaev2} and Table \ref{Tab:Shiryaev_statistics}.
 For each setting and trading horizon, we simulate 100,000 scenarios and report the mean terminal portfolio value and the loss probability in Figure \ref{Fig:Shiryaev6}.
-Panel (a) illustrates that the mean increases with the trading horizon and, except for the shortest horizons and the highest transaction costs, is positive-valued.
-Plugging \eqref{eq:BlackScholes} into \eqref{eq:TermValueShiraev}, the terminal value of the continuous-time Shiryaev strategy is given by $V^\Psi_T=s_0^1 \big(\exp\big\{\mu T+\sigma B_T^{H}\}-1 \big)^2.$ Because $B_T^{H}$ is a centered Gaussian random variable with variance $T^{2H}$, we can deduce that, for large $T$, $\mathbb{E}(V^\Psi_T)$ grows just like $s_0^1 \exp\{2\mu T+2\sigma^2T^{2H}\}$.
-This exceeds exponential growth in $T$ because $H>0.5$.
+Panel (a) illustrates that the mean increases with the trading horizon and, except for the shortest horizons and the highest transaction costs, is positive-valued. {\neu Relation \eqref{mean_theo_Shiryaev} tells us that, for large $T$, the expected terminal wealth $\E[V^\stratc_T]$ of the continuous-time Shiryaev strategy grows just like $s_0^1 \exp\{2\mu T+2\sigma^2T^{2H}\}$.} This exceeds exponential growth in $T$ because $H>0.5$.
 A similar behavior can be observed for the discretized strategy.
-Panel (b) shows that the loss probabilities initially decrease with $T$ and then stabilize at approximately $40\%$.
-The differences between our transaction cost variants shrink with $T$ and also stabilize.
-This can be explained by successively rising daily trading volumes eliminating the dominance of the minimum fee.
+Panel (b) shows that the loss probabilities initially notably decrease with $T$ and then tend to stabilize.
+The marginal reduction becomes less pronounced and, under proportional costs, we even reach probabilities close to 20\%.
+The differences between transaction cost variants also shrink with $T$ and stabilize.
+This can be explained by successively rising daily trading volumes eliminating minimum fee dominance.